canonical/data-platform-benchmark-env/README.md

 If you plan to bring your own bundle once the deployment is done, then consider the following spaces:
 * internal-space: subnets isolated within the tenant and accessible only via a jumphost.
-* ingress-space:  subnets in the public networks, where a Floating/Elastic/Public IP can be assigned to the VM and it becomes externally reachable.
+* public-space:  subnets in the public networks, where a Floating/Elastic/Public IP can be assigned to the VM and it becomes externally reachable.
+In `examples`, this is used to setup the jumphost to access the private subnets

 Also, leave standard meta-arguments in the bundle as it will be used as a template for the deployments.